waqasmalik85/P1/writeup_template.md

 ---

-### Reflection
+Reflection

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of following steps:-
+My pipeline consisted of following steps:
 1. Gray scalled the images
 2. Applied Gaussian blur
 3. Used Canny edge detection algorithm to identify the edges